duane/ctex/README.md

 Here is what is currently implemented:

-+ Basic text, without ligatures, extensions, or kerning programs.
++ Fairly complete non-math typesetting, with ligatures and kerning support.

-+ Incorrect line breaking.
++ Correct line breaking without hyphenation.

-+ Extremely basic dvi writing.
++ Simple page breaking.

 However, I am hopefully laying the base for code to be written in the future, so that when I have time to devote to the project beyond my academic commitments, features can progress rapidly.